Mazeniify/HTML_Translator/README.md

 # HTML_Translator
-A basic tool that takes in an html file and returns a translated version of it using Gemini Pro through Clarifai
+A basic tool that takes in an html file and returns a translated version of it using Gemini Pro through Clarifai.

 You need to set an environment variable for Clarifai, CLARIFAI_PAT, set it to your own Clarifai personal access token you get after signing up on [their website](clarifai.com).

 ## Usage:
-Follow the prompts after running the file with python, it will return the absolute path for the HTML file generated
+Follow the prompts after running the file with python, it will return the absolute path for the HTML file generated.

+Make sure you install everything in [requirements.txt](https://github.com/MazenMamdouh371/HTML_Translator/blob/main/requirements.txt).

 ## Sample:
 Original (English):